ARM-software/psa-api/doc/crypto/api/keys/management.rst

     .. field:: uint32_t flags
         Flags to control the key production process.
         ``0`` for the default production parameters.
-    .. field:: uint8_t data[]
-        A flexible array of bytes.

     .. note::

-        Future versions may add other fields in this structure.
+        Future versions of the specification, and implementations, may add other fields in this structure.

     The interpretation of this structure depends on the type of the key. :numref:`tab-production-parameters` shows the production parameters for each type of key.
 See the key type definitions for details of the valid parameter values.